arkency/posts/posts/2024-02-06-completly-custom-zeitwerk-inflector.md

 end
 ```

-## 4. Your custom inflector
+## 4. Implement your custom inflector

 Consider a scenario where except the `API::REST::Client` you have also `User::Activities::Rest` constant in your
 codebase.
 Both of them include the `/rest/i` substring, but you can't use the same inflection rule to obtain the
 constant name from the file name.

-This is a perfect example of when you can provide your custom inflector implementation.
+This is a good example of when you can provide your custom inflector implementation.

 Let's take a look at standard `Rails::Autoloader::Inflector#camelize` method implementation once again: